Lochy2000/save-the-bird/README.md

     -   Select GitHub and search for your GitHub repository.
     -   Scroll down to deploy options.
     -   For this project the Manual Deploy method was chosen.
-    -   Chose main branch and click Deploy Branch.
+    -   Choose main branch and click Deploy Branch.
 This will deploy the current state of the branch specified.
     -   Now the app is being built and when Deploy to Heroku has a green check mark, the build is finished.
     -   Click View button to open the app in a browser window.

 ### Cloning of the Repository Code locally
-    -   Go to the Github repository that you want to clone
+-   Go to the Github repository that you want to clone.
-    -   Click on the Code button located above all the project files
+-   Click on the Code button located above all the project files.
-    -   Click on HTTPS and copy the repository link
+-   Click on HTTPS and copy the repository link.
-    -   Open the IDE of your choice and and paste the copied git url into the IDE terminal
+-   Open the IDE of your choice and and paste the copied git url into the IDE terminal.
-    -   The project is now created as a local clone
+-   The project is now created as a local clone.

 ## Content